TebelR/ForestND/README.md

 # Road Map

 The app has a lot of potential for processing data and delivering statistics to those in need.
 Because the client relies on an API, it can be easily modified to work with the existing army app.

-# How to get started (to code)

-Download VSCode.
-Download Python from here: https://www.python.org
-Open a new terminal in VSCode and run: pip install flask flask-cors

-To run python files, type: python nameofFile.py
-At the moment, the server can be initialized on localHost by running: python serverCore.py

-Download NodeJS and install it wherever you want type cd client/frontend and run npm start to launch the client

 # Build